 - fees and charges hidden in the small print

-- something that limits your legal rights
+- something that tries to limit your legal rights

 - disproportionate default charges

 - excessive early termination charges

 If you think a contract term is unfair, you should complain to the trader.

 If the trader doesn't agree, we recommend you seek legal advice before breaking the terms of the contract.